 (4) The local government may approve an application for a permit to conduct an activity of state interest if the proposed activity complies with the local government's regulations and guidelines for conduct of such activity.
 If the proposed activity does not comply with the guidelines and regulations, the permit shall be denied.

 (5) The local government conducting a hearing pursuant to this section shall:

-(a) State, in writing, reasons for its decision, and its findings and conclusions; and state interest who does not obtain a permit pursuant to this section may be enjoined by the Colorado land use commission or the appropriate local government from engaging in such development or conducting such activity.
+(a) State, in writing, reasons for its decision, and its findings and conclusions; and

 (b) Preserve a record of such proceedings.